James Robson (Oz): Character overview

 "Prisoner #97R492: James Robson.
 Convicted November 7, 1997 - Murder in the first degree, assault.
 Sentence: Life, up for parole in 25 years."

-A sadistic racist, Robson is imprisoned for murdering a black man who he saw walking home with his girlfriend.
+The son of Gerald Robson, he is a sadistic racist, Robson is imprisoned for murdering a black man who he saw walking home with his girlfriend.
 In Oz, Robson acts as Vernon Schillinger's main lieutenant and is one of the most savage members of the Aryan Brotherhood.
 He is highly regarded by Schillinger until a dentist tells Robson that he had implanted the gums of an African-American into Robson's mouth.
 Once word gets around, Schillinger casts Robson out of the Brotherhood even though Robson cuts the skin grafts out of his mouth.
 Without the protection of the Brotherhood, Robson does whatever is necessary to survive, becoming Wolfgang Cutler's sex slave so that Cutler would protect him.
 Along with Shirley Bellinger and Moses Deyell, Robson is never housed in Emerald City, and is the only one of the three to survive the series.

 During his time in the series, Robson is the main enforcer of the Aryans and takes a sadistic pleasure in committing horrific acts of violence and sexual abuse against weaker inmates.
 Robson is however seen as the weakest and most cowardly member of the Aryans when he is up against stronger inmates.
+He is hospitalised numerous times over the series for instigating conflict and fights.
+He also has the ability to get under people's skins, one example mocking Omar White for being Kareem Said's slave.
 His time as Cutler's slave changes him, however, and at the climax of the series he begins to feel some remorse for his actions.